- Vice President, Policy and Programs

 Earlier in her career, Francis worked for the Division of Student and Academic Support Services at The George Washington University in Washington, D.C.
 She began her career as an admissions counselor for her undergraduate alma mater, Davidson College in Davidson, North Carolina, where she received her Bachelor of Arts in sociology.
 She received her Master of Arts in Higher Education Administration from The George Washington University’s Graduate School of Education and Human Development.

-Originally from Tallahassee, Florida, Francis lives in Washington, D.C.
+Originally from Tallahassee, Florida, Francis lives in Maryland with her family.